ibm-cloud-docs/FileStorage/replication.md

 Replication keeps your data in sync in two different locations.
 If you just want to clone your volume and use it independently from the original volume, see [Creating a duplicate File Volume](how-to-create-duplicate-volume.html).
 {:tip}

 Before you can replicate, you must create a snapshot schedule.
-When you fail over, you’re "flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
-For example, your primary data center is London and your secondary data center is Amsterdam.
-If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
-After your volume in London is repaired, a snapshot is taken of the Amsterdam volume to fail back to London and the once-again primary volume from a compute instance in London.
+{:important}

 ## Determining the remote data center for the replicated storage volume